redeye1203/VbscriptEditer/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🐛 Issues & Support

-If you encounter any issues or have feature requests, please create an issue on the GitHub repository.

 ## 🔄 Version History

 - **v1.0.0**: Initial release with core VBScript editing and execution features